 It’s no good for a man to rock up to a business meeting in a suit so sharp its lapels could cut glass, only to produce a chewed-up old biro to take notes with.
 For the man who takes his business seriously, a smart pen is an absolute must.
 We’re particularly fond of this premium ballpoint from Ted Baker, which comes in its own presentation box.

-We’d go as far to say there isn’t a man alive whose look can’t be enhanced with the addition of a leather jacket.
-For a timeless outerwear staple that channels James Dean circa 1995 and will (as morbid as it sounds) most likely outlive you both, opt for a biker style like this one by Topman.
+We’d go as far to say there isn’t a man alive whose look can’t be enhanced with the addition of a men’s leather jacket jacket.
+For a timeless outerwear staple that channels James Dean circa 1995 and will (as morbid as it sounds) most likely outlive you both, opt for a biker style like this (unreasonably affordable one) by Topman.

 Whether it’s heavy winds or a heavy weekend, your man’s face has to put up with a lot.
 Soften it up and make kissing a tad less scratchy with a quality, specially-formulated moisturiser.
 Kiehl’s hydrating Facial Fuel is packed with everything needed to show his skin some love this February.